Derrick015/OpenAI_vs_other_embeddings_for_text_classification/README.md

 Word Embeddings for Text Classification: A Performance Evaluation

-This project evaluates the performance of various text embedding techniques—GPT-3, GloVe, Word2Vec, and MPNet—for text classification tasks using different machine learning models.
+This project evaluates the performance of various text embedding techniques—GPT-3, GloVe, Word2Vec, and MPNet for text classification tasks using different machine learning models.
 The dataset used is the **Fine Food Reviews** dataset.

 ---